 4. Leverage

-Life insurance offers a unique characteristic that most assets do not offer, a death benefit.
+Life insurance offers a unique characteristic that most assets do not offer: a death benefit.

-For example, if you get a policy with a $150,000 death benefit, your premium might be $12,000 a year or $1,000 a month.
+For example, if you get a $150,000 death benefit policy, your premium might be $12,000 a year or $1,000 a month.

 5. Asset Protection